Sparse Data-Driven Random Projection in Regression for High-Dimensional Data: Methods

 which is especially useful for saving computational complexity for very large $p$, since the inverted matrix only has dimension $n\times n$, bringing down the computational complexity to $\mathcal{O}(n^2p)$ \citep{Wang2015HOLP}.
 If we now let $\lambda\to 0$, assuming $\text{rank}(XX')=n$ and therefore $p>n$, we end up with the HOLP estimator from \citet{Wang2015HOLP}

-which is also the minimum norm solution to $X\beta = y$ (see Lemma~\ref{lemma:HOLPminNorm}). \citet{Kobak2020RidgeinHD} show that the optimal Ridge penalty for minimal mean-squared prediction error can be zero or negative for real world high-dimensional data, because low-variance directions in the predictors can already provide an implicit Ridge regularization.
+which is also the minimum norm solution to $X\beta = y$ (see Lemma~\ref{lemma:HOLPminNorm}). \citet{Kobak2020RidgeinHD} show that the optimal Ridge penalty for minimal mean-squared prediction error can be zero or negative for real-world high-dimensional data, because low-variance directions in the predictors can already provide an implicit Ridge regularization.

 This motivates choosing the absolute values of the tuning-free coefficient vector $\hat\beta_{\text{HOLP}}$ for variable screening.
 Under similar conditions as in \citet{Fan2007SISforUHD}, but without assumption \eqref{eq:condSIS} on the marginal correlations to the response, and allowing $p>c_0 n$ with $c_0>1$ to grow at any rate, \cite{Wang2015HOLP} show that $\hat\beta_{\text{HOLP}}$ also has the sure screening property.
 Furthermore, they show \textit{screening consistency} of the estimator for exponential growth of $p$, meaning that